Global AI survey 2025: The paradox of AI adoption

 Nearly all organizations acknowledge substantial AI risks, with security, compliance, and trust dominating the agenda.
 Risk perception evolves with maturity: beginners worry about resistance and reputation, while advanced players focus on governance and regulatory alignment.
 Managing these risks demands more than technical fixes, it requires robust governance, ethical safeguards, and human-centric planning

-Barriers to adoption are nearly universal, but their nature shifts with maturity.
+Barriers to AI adoption are nearly universal, but their nature shifts with maturity.
 Less mature organizations struggle with talent shortages, silos, and cultural resistance, making change management and early wins critical.
 Advanced players, by contrast, face the challenge of scaling responsibly, navigating market complexity, regulatory requirements, and the need for specialized expertise.

 Is sovereignty the new green?